 Q: Does the Library have textbooks?

 The Library does not buy every textbook being used at CSUF.
 The Library’s mission is to support CSUF’s curriculum with supplemental resources beyond textbooks, not be a warehouse for textbooks.
-However, sometimes you will find your textbook!
+However, sometimes you can find your textbook-- either as a print book or e-book.
+To check:

-►SEARCH THE LIBRARY CATALOG: you can also search the library's catalog, OneSearch, for textbooks.
+► Search the library's catalog, OneSearch.
 You can type in the title, author, or ISBN #.
 But review the displayed results carefully!
 Textbooks often have varying titles or ISBN #s Also, check the edition!
 Your current textbook may be the 6th edition (2019), but the library's copy may only be the 2nd edition (2004).
 That's a 15-year difference, and risky to study from.

-If the Pollak Library does not have your textbook, other libraries might.
-When searching the library's OneSearch catalog, you can see if your textbook is available at another CSU campus library.
+Print: If the Pollak Library does not have your textbook, other libraries might.
+When searching the library's OneSearch catalog (advanced search: set to "All CSU"), you can see if your textbook is available at another CSU campus library.
 If it is, you can borrow it directly from OneSearch, and it will be shipped here (for free) for you to pickup at the library's Circulation Desk.
 However, keep in mind it is not always likely your request will be successful.
 Other CSU libraries frequently put "local campus use only" restrictions on new textbooks.
-Similarly, in the WorldCat catalog, you might see your textbook available at a non-CSU library (UC campus, private university, etc.).
+Similarly, in the WorldCat catalog, you might see your textbook available at a non-CSU library (UC campus, private university, public library).
 You can try requesting it as an Interlibrary Loan request, but again, it is not always likely that it will be loaned, for the same reason ("local campus use only" restrictions for new textbooks).
+There is also a cool browser extension—which you can add to Chrome or Firebox—that will show you all local public libraries that might have your textbook: www.libraryextension.com

 There are a growing number of online sites to buy textbooks.
 The following sites below are known to be legitimate search sites.
-When buying online, keep in mind the trade-offs: shipping and delays.
-If your book is $20 cheaper than a local bookstore, but your shipping/processing costs are $14.99 and you have to wait 2 weeks, is the $5 difference really worth the delay and hassle?
-Also, check their return policy; will they pre-pay returns if they send you the wrong edition?
+When buying online, keep in mind hidden costs.
+You may find a low price, but shipping & processing costs might add between $5-$20 more.
+Also, check their return policy; will they pre-pay the return-postage if they send you the wrong edition?
 If not, you’re stuck with paying.
+This is another reason to consider the Titan Shops Lowest Price Guarantee.

 All non-CSUF sites listed in this guide are for informational purpose only.
 CSUF & the Pollak Library do not endorse or affiliate with any of these sites.